kevinjiang121/myworkschedule/README.md

 The database program used is MySQL and maintained both manually via SQL scripts as well as through PHP MyAdmin.
 The WebApp itself is being hosted through Apache Tomcat.

 I used IntelliJ to help me maintain and run the web app.
+The webapp can be ran via IntelliJ or Eclipse alongside a webserver such as Tomcat.

 CURRENTLY INCOMPLETE